brandonparee/personal-website/src/data/portfolio/opel/index.md

 ## Overview

 While working at General Motors, I was a member of the team that built Opel's new website.
 Opel was the first website to debut the company's new way of building websites on top of Adobe Experience Manager.
 I can be found in the [humans.txt](https://www.opel.ie/humans.txt) along with a bunch of other awesome people!
+Vauxhall's new site was recently launched as well.

 Role: Front End Developer (jQuery/Sass)

 ## Tech Stack

-* jQuery
+* jQuery, with a custom component framework, AtomicJS
 * Foundation, with additional styles written in Sass
 * Adobe Experience Manager